Dungeon Keeper (2014 video game): Reception

 Dungeon Keeper received "generally unfavourable reviews" according to the review aggregation website Metacritic.
-This was due to monetization.
 In particular, critics condemned the time the Gem Veins take to dig, forcing players to either wait or purchase Gems with real money.
 Leif Johnson of IGN heavily criticized the heavy reliance on in-app purchases and waiting times that were not present in the original game.
 Dan Whitehead of Eurogamer criticized the game for being a Clash of Clans clone as well its reliance on microtransactions, and commented that Dungeon Keeper had gone free-to-play in a "soulless" way.
 James Stephanie Sterling of The Escapist echoed these sentiments, describing the game as "One of the worst examples of a cancer that is eroding the market", and also criticizing the "babyish" characters and the lack of dark humour and appeal of the original game.
 Lespol of Jeuxvideo.com described the game as "Outrageous", and criticized the difficulty of playing without paying, as well as the behavior of the units when confronting the enemy, although they commented that some of the humor of the original game is present.
 Scott Nichols of Digital Spy criticized the waiting times and commented that they render the invasions inadequate for game worth.
-Julian "Jaz" Rignall of USgamer initially complemented the graphics and gameplay, but described the game as "a sad, knock-off of a wannabe, faux-Dungeon Keeper" due to the free-to-play business model.
+Julian "Jaz" Rignall of USgamer initially complimented the graphics and gameplay, but described the game as "a sad, knock-off of a wannabe, faux-Dungeon Keeper" due to the free-to-play business model.
 Miguel Concepcion of TabTimes heavily criticized the waiting times and how quickly the game asks for payment.
 Shaun Musgrave of TouchArcade stated that fans of the original games would be unhappy with the simplification and monetization.
 David Jenkins of Metro gave it a zero, stating, "Dungeon Keeper is not a video game, not any more.
 Instead it's just a virtual beggar, constantly demanding your spare change and offering nothing in return."
 Peter Molyneux, creator of the original Dungeon Keeper, described the waiting times and capitalization as "ridiculous", and criticized Electronic Arts for getting the balance wrong.

 Reception was not universally negative.
 Chris Carter of Destructoid gave a mediocre review.
 Although he criticized the waiting times and microtransactions, he commented that raiding other dungeons can be fun.
 Harry Slater of Pocket Gamer described the game as a "well polished Clash of Clans clone", although he criticized the waiting times.
 Nathan Meunier of MacLife lauded the "addictive" construction and "wacky" humour, but criticized the frequency of in-app purchases.
 David Oxford of Slide to Play described the game as "not too bad" for a freemium game employing in-app purchases.
 Stephen Yuen of AndroidSPIN stated in an early review that the Android version needs patience, but praised the graphics and sound.